Can a quantum state over time resemble a quantum state at a single time?: Introduction

-In this paper, we investigate the possibility of supplementing standard quantum theory with a definition of joint states over time that closely matches the definition for composite systems at a given time.
-We start by considering a few options for defining the state of a composite over time as an operator on the tensor product of the Hilbert spaces associated to each temporally localized component.
-Specifically, we explore the proposal of Leifer and Spekkens~\cite{leiferspekkens:bayesian} which is inspired by the view that quantum theory is a generalisation of classical probability theory, the proposal of Fitzsimons, Jones and Vedral~\cite{fitzsimonsjonesvedral:causation}, and a novel proposal based on discrete Wigner functions.
-By a close examination of these different options, we distill five criteria that the state of a composite over time should satisfy if it is to have the essential qualities of the state of a composite at a single time.
+We therefore undertake to investigate the possibility of defining quantum joint states over time in a manner that closely matches the standard quantum treatment of composite systems at a given time.
+In particular, we assume that a temporally localised $d$-dimensional quantum system is associated with a single $d$-dimensional Hilbert space (rather than a pair of such Hilbert spaces, as is assumed in Refs.~\cite{aharonov2007two, aharonov2009multiple, aharonov2013each, silva2014pre,ChiribellaEtAl_2009, Chiribella_2012, ChiribellaEtAl_2013,gutoskiwatrous:games,oreshkovcerf:withouttime,Oreshkov2012, AraujoEtAl_2014, Costa2016,hardy2007towards,Hardy3385}), and that the state of a composite system over time is an operator on the tensor product of the Hilbert spaces associated with the temporally localised components.
+We explore a number of definitions along these lines, including a proposal of Leifer and Spekkens (LS)~\cite{leiferspekkens:bayesian} (inspired by the view that quantum theory is a generalisation of classical probability theory), a proposal of Fitzsimons, Jones and Vedral (FJV)~\cite{fitzsimonsjonesvedral:causation}, and a novel proposal based on discrete Wigner functions.
+Following a close examination of these different options, we distill five criteria that the state of a composite over time should satisfy if it is to have the essential qualities of the state of a composite at a single time.
 Our main theorem states that there is no way to construct a state over time that satisfies all of these criteria.
-We further show that if one of the criteria is dropped -- namely, the criterion that the state over time is a Hermitian operator -- then the only construction satisfying the remaining four criteria corresponds to straightforward matrix multiplication of the initial state and the operators representing the quantum channels that evolve from one time-slice to the next.
+We also show that if one of the criteria is dropped -- namely, the criterion that the state over time is a Hermitian operator -- then the only construction satisfying the remaining four criteria corresponds to straightforward matrix multiplication of the initial state and the operators representing the quantum channels that evolve from one time-slice to the next.
+Finally, we show that if Hermiticity is retained, but an assumption of associativity is dropped, then the FJV construction satisfies the remaining criteria.